apache/hawq-docs/admin/ambari-admin.md

 You can set Ambari to check for alerts at specified intervals, on a particular service or host, and what level of criticality you want to trigger an alert (OK, WARNING, CRITICAL) or if the system goes into an unknown status.

 ### Procedure
 To view the alert information, click on the **Alert** button at the top of the Ambari console.
-Ambati will display a list of all available alert functions.
-To view current settings, click on the name of the alert.
+Ambati will display a list of all available alert functions and their current status.
+To view current Alert settings, click on the name of the alert.
 You can customize how often you wish the system to check for certain conditions.
 The default interval for checking the functionality of the HAWQ system is 1 minute.
 To customize the interval, perform the following steps:

 1. Click on the name of the Alert you want to edit.